 AHPP provides three types of Historic Preservation Restoration grants.
 Option 1 provides up to \$10,000 to owners of Arkansas Register listed properties or those identified as a non-contributing structure in a National Register District to correct alterations that prevent properties from being listed on the NRHP.
 These grants pave the way for eligibility for other incentive programs, like historic tax credits.
-Option 2 provides larger grants (over \$10,000) for general rehabilitation and restoration work to properties owned by non-profits and local units of government.4 Option 3 provides grants from \$5,000

-14 Recipients of Option 2 grants must donate a conservation easement on the property for which the grant is awarded.
-Option 1 and 2 grants require a 50% cash match. to \$9,999 to non-profit or local government applicants for cemetery restoration work.16 To be eligible for Option 2 and 3 grants, properties must be listed on the National Register.
+Option 2 provides larger grants (over \$10,000) for general rehabilitation and restoration work to properties owned by non-profits and local units of government.
+Option 3 provides grants from \$5,000 to \$9,999 to non-profit or local government applicants for cemetery restoration work.
+To be eligible for Option 2 and 3 grants, properties must be listed on the National Register.
 The HPRG program is funded by the AHPP's dedicated funding from the Real Property Transfer Tax.